rsxdalv/tts-generation-webui/README.md

 Jan 12:
 * React UI: Fix names for audio actions
 * Gradio: Fix multiple API warnings
+* Integration - React UI now is launched alongside Gradio, with a link to open it.

 Jan 11:
 * React UI: Make the build work without any errors